 3. Gratitude Requires Practice

 Wondering if I’m going to give thanks for those toilets?
 Sure am.
-It may be hard to see the rainbow here, but here goes – when tired of cleaning toilets that smell like the zoo, be glad you’re not cleaning an outhouse and have indoor plumbing.
-Furthermore, a toilet to clean and a toddler who is learning (and not wearing a diaper) are BOTH blessings worth my gratitude.
-Also recognize bleach for what it is – a gift.
+It may be hard to see the rainbow here, but here goes.
+When tired of cleaning toilets that smell like the zoo, be glad you’re not cleaning an outhouse and have indoor plumbing.
+Furthermore, a toilet to clean and a toddler who is learning (and not wearing a diaper) are BOTH blessings worth thanking God for.
+Also recognize bleach for what it is; a priceless gift.